expresstechsoftware/pmpro-discord-add-on/readme.txt

 Requires at least: 4.7
 Tested up to: 6.4
 Requires PHP: 7.0
-Stable tag: 1.2.13
+Stable tag: 1.2.14
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This add-on enables connecting your PMPRO enabled website to your discord server.
-Now you can add/remove PMPRO members directly to your discord server roles, assign roles according to your member levels, unassign roles when they expire, change role when they change membership.
+This add-on enables connecting your PMPro enabled website to your discord server.
+Now you can add/remove PMPro members directly to your discord server roles, assign roles according to your member levels, unassign roles when they expire, change role when they change membership.

 == Description ==
-= THE MOST TRUSTED WAY TO ADD DISCORD COMMUNITY TO A PMPro MEMBERSHIP SITE ON WORDPRESS. =
+= THE EASY WAY TO ADD DISCORD COMMUNITY TO A PMPro MEMBERSHIP SITE ON WORDPRESS. =

 Paid Memberships Pro Discord Add is a complete solution to secure your discord community content and create a seamless membership discord community experience on WordPress.